godwokenrises/godwoken-doc/versioned_docs/version-1.1(WIP)/integration.md

 For more information on the compatibility changes of Godwoken Web3 API, see [compatibility-breaking-changes](https://github.com/nervosnetwork/godwoken-web3/tree/compatibility-breaking-changes).

-## Account Creation
+### A Layer 2 Account is Mandatory

-It is mandatory to create an account on a Godwoken chain.
-Two ways to create a layer 2 account:
+It is mandatory to create an account on a Godwoken chain for using Godwoken and Polyjuice.

+There are two ways to create a layer 2 account:

 - Make a deposit to Godwoken at layer 1;
 - Call the Godwoken built-in [meta_contract](https://github.com/nervosnetwork/godwoken-scripts/blob/86b299f/c/contracts/meta_contract.c) and create an account at layer 2.

 ## Hands-On EVM Training

-This section covers Nervos' Layer 2 EVM training.
-With each task in this section, developers can practice step-by-step on developing EVM dapps on Nervos platform so as to gain direct development experience and prepare for deploying their own applications.
+This section covers the step-by-step tasks of developing EVM dApps on the Nervos platform.
+Developers can gain direct experience and prepare themselves for deploying their own applications by practicing these tasks.

 ### Prerequisites

-- Connect MetaMask with Godwoken Testnet
+- Connect MetaMask with Godwoken Testnet.
+For more information about Godwoken testnet v1, see [Testnet V1](https://github.com/nervosnetwork/godwoken-info/tree/main/testnet_v1).
 - [Task Setup and Requirements - Layer 2 EVM (gitbook.io)](https://nervos.gitbook.io/layer-2-evm/task-setup-and-requirements)

 ### Tasks

-The following nine tasks will walk developers through the process.
-Each task will give instructions on what needs to be done, the guidance on all the necessary tooling and informative materials needed for completing the tasks:
+The following tasks provide instructions on what must be done, guidance on all necessary tooling, and detailed information on relevant topics:

 1. [Create account on the EVM Layer 2 Testnet](https://nervos.gitbook.io/layer-2-evm/tasks/1.create.godwoken.account)
 2. [Deploy a Simple Ethereum Smart Contract on Polyjuice](https://nervos.gitbook.io/layer-2-evm/tasks/2.deploy.eth.contract)